FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 </template>
 ```

+Data is bound from client-side code to templates through the Meteor template
+API `Template.<name>`.

-The variable `showAdmin` is actually bound to the return value of the
+Hence, the variable `showAdmin` is actually bound to the return value of the
 JavaScript function `Template.main.showAdmin` in the client-side code.
 In our
 `app.js`, the implmentation is as follows: